Hours of Operation:

 Patients should be comfortable and confident in the services provided by the Radiology Department.
 Referring physicians and other health care professionals recognize the efficient clinical service at Slocum-Dickson, which is responsive to their needs and gives optimal care to their patients.

-The Radiology Department has received accreditation by the American College of Radiology (ACR) in Computerized Tomography (CT), Nuclear Medicine, Ultrasound, Breast Ultrasound and Mammography.
+The Radiology Department is accredited by the American College of Radiology (ACR) in CT, MRI, Nuclear Medicine, Breast Ultrasound, General Ultrasound, and Mammography.
 ACR Accreditation is recognized as the gold standard in medical imaging.
 ACR Accreditation demonstrates our commitment to providing the safest best quality care possible.

 The Radiology Department provides a wide range of high quality and efficient clinical diagnostic and therapeutic imaging procedures.
 Consultations and comprehensive radiologic evaluation of all types of clinical problems are available.

-The department is staffed by Dana M. Zacharewicz, MD board certified by the American Board of Radiology, as well as New York State licensed technologists.
+The department is staffed by Dana M. Zacharewicz, MD and Scott Peplinski, MD board certified by the American Board of Radiology, as well as New York State licensed technologists.

 Diagnostic Radiology offers a full scope of services and expertise in:

 - Digital Mammography

 - CT Scanning

 What you need to know before your exam.

 Dr. Peplinski is Board Certified in Radiology.
 He completed his Diagnostic Radiology Residency at the University of Massachusetts School of Medicine in Worcester, MA and his Internal Medicine Internship at Abington Memorial Hospital in Abington, PA.
 Dr. Peplinski earned his Doctorate of Medicine from Temple University School of Medicine in Philadelphia, PA.